-Accidents with commercial vehicles continue to take the lives of dozens of Alabama residents every year.
+Accidents with commercial vehicles continue to take the lives of Alabama residents every year.
 In fact, in the year 2015 alone, the National Highway Traffic Safety Administration (NHTSA) reported that there were 103 large commercial trucks involved in fatal crashes in the state, comprising 8.7 percent of all vehicles involved in fatal collisions.

 When an accident involving a commercial vehicle occurs, the results can be catastrophic.
 Commercial vehicles are often up to 20 times the size of standard passenger vehicles – their sheer weight alone spells destruction.